mailcow/mailcow-dockerized-docs/docs/i_u_m_update.md

 # - Run garbage collector to cleanup old image tags and exit
 ./update.sh --gc

-# - Update with merge strategy "ours" instead of "theirs"
+# - Update with merge strategy option "ours" instead of "theirs"
-#   This will merge in favor for your local changes, should be avoided
+#   This will **solve conflicts** when merging in favor for your local changes and should be avoided.
+Local changes will always be kept, unless we changed file XY, too.
 ./update.sh --ours

 # - Don't update, but prefetch images and exit